mhotzel/dls-paxan-bnn-retriever/readme.md

 - 'ansi'
 - 'ascii'

-that's why I have chosen "CP437" by default.
+that's why I have chosen "CP850" by default.
 It works for me.
+The target files are written with utf-8 encoding

 *'source_filename':*
 'pax an' provides two files: